-Salkantay Trekking Package is suitable for those trekkers who wish to see Mt Salcantay from near but they do not have sufficient time to go all the way or restricted to go there by other reasons.
-This short Salkantay trekking package offers you to face breathtaking view of Salcantay glacier and other mountain peaks.
+Short Salkantay Trek is suitable for those trekkers who wish to see Mt Salcantay from near but they do not have sufficient time to go all the way or restricted to go there by other reasons.
+This short Salkantay Trekking Package offers you to face breathtaking view of Salcantay glacier and other mountain peaks.
 Not only mountain views, you will get great opportunity to explore Machu Picchu inca city and have a close look at their fascinating Andean culture”.

-The “Trekking” on this first day is for the majority of the time simply walking on the road that runs all the way back to Soraypampa.
-While the views are stunning and the trekking occasionally takes a steep shortcut through the cow pastures, the scent of eucalyptus invades you as you head up out of Mollepata and out into the wide open valleys that dominate this section of the Andes, and it feels incredible to breathe the thin, mountain air and slowly slip further back into the middle of nowhere
+The “Trekking” on this first day is for the majority of the time simply walking, from Challacancha, next to Inca channel water, above the road that runs all the way back to Soraypampa.
+While the views are stunning and the trekking occasionally takes a steep shortcut through the cow pastures, the scent of eucalyptus invades you as you head up out of Mollepata and out into the wide open valleys that dominate this section of the Andes, and it feels incredible to breathe the thin, mountain air and slowly slip further back into the middle of nowhere.

 Eventually the trekking makes it way all the way to the back of the valley, and the outpost tent settlement of Soraypampa comes into view.
-Little more than a collection of 4 or 5 ranching families who rent out campsites to passing trekkers, Soraypampa is an utterly surreal location.
+Soraypampa is an utterly surreal location.
 Nestled at the base of towering 3,600 mts or 8,528 fts.
 Andean peaks such as Mt.
 Salcantay at 6264 mts or 20551.18 fts, Soraypampa is our protector of Apu Salkantay: windswept, barren, freezing, and utterly enchanting.
-Most tour companies have covered campsites here to protect campers from the harsh elements, and it’s quite easy to fall asleep after a long day of trekking and the sound of the nearby river lapping you into a slumber.
+Most tour companies have covered campsites here to protect campers from the harsh elements, and it’s quite easy to fall asleep after a long day of trekking and the sound of the nearby river lapping you into a slumber

 The second day is far and away the hardest day of the trek.
 It’s long, it’s cold, and you have to make your way over the 4,650 mts – 15,256 fts Salkantay Pass.
 Nonetheless, waking up at sunrise amidst the sprawling grasslands of Soraypampa, the sun illuminating the 6264 mts or 20551.18 fts Andean peaks springing up from behind you makes for an energizing and mesmerizing start to the day.